ppipada/flexigpt-app/README.md

 ### Linux

-- Download linux zip from releases, extract to get a `.flatpak` file.
+- Download the `.flatpak` release package.
 - If flatpak is not enabled, initialize it for the distribution

   - Ubuntu/Debian/etc (APT based systems):